ctrlflowjs/ctrlflow/README.md

 #### How can you use it?
 - Enrich internal apps and reduce reliance on the dev team by enabling users to self-automate select scenarios
-- Create a complete No-Code platform for the enterprise
+- Create a complete no-code automation platform for the enterprise
 - Give your product users heightened control by providing automation capabilities

 ## Demo